Dispatch Review: When Saving the City Means Managing Misfit Heroes

 From Hero to Dispatcher: The Setup

-Each mission forces you to make tough calls—who to send, who to trust, and what to prioritize—while juggling inter-office drama, romantic tension, and your personal journey toward redemption.
+Each mission requires you to make difficult decisions — who to send, who to believe in and what to prioritize — as you are forced into managing inter-office drama, romantic tension and your own path toward redemption.

 Dispatch (Credit: AdHoc Studio )